kentchang/kentchang.com-main/content/posts/about-blog/about-blog.md

 The current title of the blog sounds like a bunch of words—queer, eerie, curable, and of course, _Crucible_.
 The tag line should be reminiscent of songs from that little musical called _Hamilton_; ‘shameless’ is there to surface the Dionysian sense of the word.
-Those suggest what and how I might write.
+Titles create associations; those are the associations I want, and very effectively, I would say, suggest what and how I might write.
+If you’re still unsure of the latter—look, I stuck a Wilde quote in the beginning without bothering to analyze it.
+That is how I’m intending to write here.